Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model: Water-tank system, symmetries, and observer design

+Now the Lemma is proved.
 All we have to prove now is that the solution, which represents the estimation error, converges to 0 when time goes to infinity.
 Recall that the coefficients $u_{pq}$ are given by equation \eqref{eq:upq1}, except for a finite number of indices.
 Define

 Since $u_0\in H^1_0(\Omega)$ and $u_1\in L^2(\Omega)$, Parseval's theorem tells us that for any $\varepsilon>0$, there exists $N$ such that

 From \eqref{eq:upq1} and \eqref{eq:upq2}, there exists $T>0$ such that for any $t\ge T$,